gate/gateapi-go/docs/AccountApi.md

 Query users in the STP user group

-Only the main account that created this STP group can query the account ID list in the current STP group
+Only the main account that created this STP group can query the account ID list of the current STP group

 ### Required Parameters